jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 - Combine: Sorted sublists are re-combined to form final sorted list.
 Since the sorting is done in place by swapping elements within the original list, the combining step is not explicitly required.
 The pivot element is chosen and adjusted during the partitioning step to ensure that the elements smaller than the pivot are on one side, and the elements larger than the pivot are on the other side, effectively sorting the list.

-**3. Binary Search:** Repeatedly divides the array into smaller halves until target element found or search space is exhausted.

-**4. Fast Fourier Transform (FFT):** The FFT algorithm is a widely used algorithm in signal processing and other fields that uses the divide and conquer approach to efficiently compute the Discrete Fourier Transform (DFT) of a sequence of values.

----
-> What are the applications of the divide and conquer approach?

-- **Sorting:** Merge Sort, Quick Sort, and Heap Sort.

 - **Searching:** Binary Search finds position of target element in sorted array.

+**Binary Search:** Repeatedly divides the array into smaller halves until target element found or search space is exhausted.

 - **Matrix Operations:** Matrix multiplication, matrix exponentiation, and other matrix operations.